ErraticPattern/obsidian-ideas/1 - Rough Notes/Reminders.md

 - [ ] Install Gpower. ⏬
 - [ ] Learn how to setup and use clusters of computers for faster computations. ⏬
 - [ ] Update `matlab_config` to create a logfile of the system information. 🔽
+- [ ] Implement parallel computing in matlab. 🔽